 This lightly sweetened polenta is super comforting and would be great if made the night before and popped in the fridge so that you could grab it on the way out the door.
 Top it with fresh raspberries and crème fraîche in the morning—you might want to loosen it up with a bit of hot water or non-dairy milk as well.
 Get our Enriched Polenta Porridge with Raspberries and Crème Fraîche recipe.

-Sistema To Go Breakfast Storage Container, $5.92 on Amazon
+Sistema To Go Breakfast Storage Container, $5.99 from Amazon

 With separate compartments for toppings and bases, this is perfect for packing oatmeal, yogurt, granola, and other breakfasts the night before.